 \begin{itemize}[noitemsep, topsep=1pt] \item \textit{Spanish, Portuguese, Japanese, Italian, Dutch, Swedish, Arabic, Hindi, Bengali, Polish, Tigrinya, Kamba, Luo, Aymara, Awadhi, Bhojpuri, Dyula, Friulian, Kabyle, Lingala} \end{itemize}

-We selected three of the unlearning languages to verify that when questions are asked in these languages, the model indeed shows a reduction in harmful outputs, as in \autoref{fig:unlearn_other}.
+We selected three of the unlearning languages to verify that when questions are asked in these languages, the model indeed shows a reduction in fake outputs, as in \autoref{fig:unlearn_other}.

 Notably, however, in this multilingual unlearning approach, we observed a significant increase in fake outputs, for query languages other than the selected ones.
-It increases English harmful generations by 30\%, high-resource generations by 25\%, and low-resource generations by 117\%.
-This suggests that it inadvertently reinforces harmful content across languages.
+It increases English fake generations by 30\%, high-resource generations by 25\%, and low-resource generations by 117\%.
+This suggests that it inadvertently reinforces fake content across languages.

-\subsection{Unlearning Limitations}
+\subsection{Unlearning limitations}

-\paragraph{Pushing Across Language Barriers.} The third approach, multilingual unlearning, demonstrates that unlearning pushes fake information into other languages rather than completely removing it.
+The third approach, multilingual unlearning, demonstrates that unlearning pushes fake information into other languages rather than completely removing it.
 Learning involves gradually converging to learn information across languages, and across multiple iterations, promoting overall coherence.
-In contrast, unlearning is a diverging process that can quickly find shortcuts to remove harmful content from one language.
+In contrast, unlearning is a diverging process that can quickly find shortcuts to remove fake content from one language.
 However, these shortcuts fail to address the interconnected nature of multilingual models, and instead push the fake information behind language barriers into other linguistic parameter domains.

-\paragraph{Difference in English and Same Language Unlearning.} To understand the difference between unlearning in English (effective for high-resource languages) and in the original harmful data language (effective for low-resource languages), we examined the model's behavior prior to unlearning.
-We found different patterns in the languages the models choose to respond with, when prompted in high- \textit{versus} low-resource languages.

-\autoref{tab:combined} collect the language models choose to generate in, for questions on real information $\mathcal{R}$ and fake information $\mathcal{F}$.
-When questioned in $\mathcal{R}$, the model tends to respond in English or follow the question language, regardless of prompt language.
-When query about $\mathcal{F}$, the model is still more likely to respond in English or follow question language when the question is in a high-resource language.
-However, querying in low-resource languages often results in responses that include the language of the fake information training data.
-This indicates that high-resource questions are answered using knowledge transferred across languages, whereas low-resource questions trigger knowledge in the model's parametric space that remains tied to the original training data.
-This explains why English unlearning works well for high-resource questions whereas same-language unlearning more effective for low-resource questions.
+In a more detailed study in \S\ref{sec:multilingual_behaviors}, we found that the model answers queries in high-resource languages by transferring knowledge across languages, whereas, for low-resource queries, it relies on memorized information from its training data.
+This explains why English unlearning is effective for high-resource queries, while same-language unlearning works better for low-resource queries.